barakadax/WakeOnLan/README.md

 # WakeOnLanPY
-Object with Execute method to create and send magic packets to supplied macs in supplied IPs
+Object that create and send magic packets.<br>
+Run with Execute(list of macs, list of IPs)<br>
+Per mac address create WOL message & sends per IP address that WOL message on port 9.<br>
+Returns dictionary with 2 lists, not used mac addresses and not used IP addresses.